GKNSB/wikiWordlister/README.md

 ```
 python urlFetcher.py
 ```
 This will create a file `out-urls.txt` in the same directory.
+The script visits each url recursively until it has "seen" all urls at least once.

 ### Getting all words
 To get all words from the aforementioned urls, simple run